Mahlie Jewell

 Prices are decided individually on a sliding scale depending on participant circumstance and an initial 30 min meet-and-greet zoom session is offered at a reduced fee with no obligation to commit to further sessions.

-CONTACT MAHLIE ABOUT HER WAIT LIST
+CONTACT MAHLIE ABOUT WORKING TOGETHER

 Mahlie has extensive experience working with people who have experiences of living with complex trauma, personality disorder, mood and emotional dysregulation, brain injury, autism spectrum disorders as well as fellow members of LGBTIQA+ and First Nations communities.